top of page

 This is my 3rd review of UK beaches I have combed for sea glass.
 You can find the others on my main page covering everything you need to know about sea glass hunting.

-Charmouth is on the West Dorset Heritage Coast, near to Lyme Regis and for those of you in Worcestershire, it’s roughly a 2 and a half hour drive, mostly down the M5.
-A few people have told me that Lyme Regis is good for sea glass but I’ve never really found much there, which doesn’t mean it isn’t, just that I haven’t been lucky whenever I’ve visited.
+Charmouth is on the West Dorset Heritage Coast, near to Lyme Regis and for those of you who live centrally (like me!), it’s roughly a 2 and a half hour drive from my home town in Worcestershire, mostly down the M5.
+A few people have told me that Lyme Regis is good for sea glass but I’ve yet to check that one.

 A Fab Day Out